ESCAP-SD/geospatialSDGs/README.md

 - **File:** `KGZ_1131_QGISStepbystep_ENG_pub_final.pdf` (ENGLISH)
 - **Focus:** Comparing urban land expansion and population growth using time-series LULC and WorldPop data.

-> 🗂 Russian-language versions of the guides will be added soon.
+> 🗂 Russian-language versions of the guides will be available soon.

 ---

-## 📂 Data
+## Data

 All required datasets for replicating the tutorials are included in the [`data/`](./data) folder.
 This includes: